Can you daily a hot hatch? Yes.

 However, the constant pursuit of faster lap times at this patch of land in Germany called the Nurburgring Nordschleife has taken this segment to new heights.
 The speed at which cars go around this track has now become the standard by which performance is measured, and such has taken the once simple, hot hatchback formula to new extremes.

 The FK8 Honda Civic Type R is as extreme as hot hatchbacks can get.
 Under its hood is a 2.0-liter turbocharged four-cylinder mill singing to the tune of 306hp mated to a short-shifting six-speed manual.
-It has huge 20-inch wheels and a widebody kit that is worthy being transformed into one of those giant Japanese robots.
+It has huge 20-inch wheels and wide-bodykit that is worthy of being transformed into one of those giant Japanese robots.
 Crucially, it once held the lap record on the Green Hell for front-wheel drive production cars.
 Posting a time of 7 minutes and 43.8 seconds, that’s an average speed of around 160km/h around the 20.6km track.

 So there really is nothing to doubt about how capable the Type R is as a sports car slayer.
 In fact, just Google the car and you’d find out that there is no shortage of motoring journalists (including ours) thrilled by its performance.
 But that’s just the “hot” part in hot hatch.
 So, when I got the keys to a Civic Type R, instead of carving up a mountain road at speed, I drove the car daily and tried to find out if it could still work as a family hatchback.